 - Eligibility Criteria: Requirements are varied depending on which program you are applying for:

-- SQA Full PhD Positions
+- SQA Full PhD Scholarships

 - Must be domestic and international candidates with an outstanding track record of academic achievement and research potential to pursue full-time PhD studies related to the field of quantum science and technology at one of our founding universities.